saturniuty/Bellabeat/README.md

 After the analysis, I am able to answer the business questions with the observed trends and patterns.

-I also combined my findings with an outer source, for the stakeholders as reference.
+I also combined my findings with an outer source, for the stakeholders reference.

 < End >

 Thank you for your interest to my Bellabeat Case Study!

 This is my first time using R. Feel free to give me any comments and recommendations for improvement!